dokester/BayesicFitting/docs/Dimensions.md

 | &nbsp; | ![DimensionsEquation-2](images/dimeq-2.png "Eq 2") | (2) |
 |:-:|:-|-------------------------------------------------:|

 In 3 dimensions we have a ball.
-There is a circle present al every x value.
+There is a circle present at every x value.
 The volumes is proportional to

 <!--latex